epatyukova/goldilocks/README.md

 * Use SSSP library of pseudo-potentials [3] (there are versions for PBE, PBEsol funcitonals and 'efficiency' and 'precision' calculations, all of which are availible through the app)
 * For cutoffs choose the maximum value for all elements in the compound from tables supplied with corresponding set of pseudopotentials
-* We use constant smearing for all calculations 0.2 Ry Marzari-Vanderbilt smearing
+* We use constant smearing for all calculations 0.01 Ry Marzari-Vanderbilt smearing
-* We predict k-point mesh with machine learning model which was trained on data generated for the set of strutures from MC3D database (additional relaxation was not perfomed).
+* We predict k-point mesh with machine learning model (at the moment it is CGCNN) which was trained on data generated for the set of strutures from MC3D database [8] (additional relaxation was not perfomed).
 We also predict confidece interval for k-points prediction (95% confidence).

 The input file can be generated via:
-* ASE deterministic function (after generation .zip archive is created with the structure file, PP files, and input file which can be used as QE input)
+* ASE deterministic function [4] (after generation .zip archive is created with the structure file, PP files, and input file which can be used as QE input)
 * With a set of LLMs (the choice is availible, the user should provide appropriate API key, which can be obtained through links shown in the app.
 Some LLMs require payment).
 * LLMs can also answer questions about the content of the input file, introduce corrections in the generated file, and answer general questions about DFT simulations with QE.